 - you are a legitimate representative for that company

-These checks will usually take up to 2 working days, but may take longer if a response is needed.
+These checks usually take 2 working days but may take longer if a response is needed.

-Once you’ve registered and the checks are complete, you’ll receive confirmation that your application is approved.
-You’ll then be able to log in and use the service.
+Once registered, you’ll receive a confirmation email.
+You’ll then be able to sign-in and use the service.

 To use this service, you’ll need to read and accept our terms and conditions.